the42/cartconvert/cartconvserv/README.md

         "DocRoot": "/doc/"
     }

-The value for `Binding` will be determined in that order:
+Additionally, the valu for `Binding` will be determined in that order:

 1. Read from environment variable `PORT`
 2. Read from configuration file